has207/psxtract-2/README.md

 The easiest way to verify hashes is by importing the game into Duckstation and checking hashes from the game Properties menu.

-There is one additional known issue that is actually working as intended -- with Resident Evil 2 Dualshock Edition.
-The EBOOT for that game retains
-CUE entries and pointers to audio tracks, however these were not included in the EBOOT.
-The audio tracks present on the physical discs are empty so this is not a real loss, just an issue with the EBOOT itself, so there will be warnings when this EBOOT is extracted but the resulting BIN/CUE is fully playable.

 Credits
 -------